A Nonlinear Target-Factor Model with Attention Mechanism for Mixed-Frequency Data: Nonlinear estimation and simulation evidence

-We compare the performance of MPTE against two benchmark models: (i) a univariate autoregressive model (AR), for which we select the order using the Bayesian Information Criterion (BIC), and (ii) an unrestricted linear MIDAS specification in which high-frequency predictors enter through unrestricted distributed lags, without nonlinear transformations or parametric lag-weighting functions.
-In addition, we evaluate the following ablation variants of MPTE to isolate the contribution of individual architectural components: \begin{itemize} \item \textbf{AB1}: Absence of nonlinear transformations in the Transformer encoder architecture (feedforward layers without activation functions). \item \textbf{AB2}: Absence of the attention mechanism, with the encoder architecture reducing to a stack of feedforward layers. \item \textbf{AB3}: Absence of both nonlinear transformations and the attention mechanism. \item \textbf{AB4}: Absence of temporal encoding. \item \textbf{AB5}: Low-frequency block only, excluding high-frequency inputs. \end{itemize} We report forecasting performance using root mean squared error (RMSE), mean absolute error (MAE), and directional accuracy (DA), defined as the fraction of periods in which the predicted and actual values of the target series share the same sign.
-We train all MPTE specifications and ablation variants using automated hyperparameter optimization.
-We report the full details on the optimization procedure and search spaces used in the simulation experiments in Appendix~\ref{appendixC_hyperparams}.
+We compare MPTE against two benchmarks: (i) a univariate autoregressive model (AR) with order selected by the Bayesian Information Criterion (BIC), and (ii) an unrestricted linear MIDAS specification, in which high-frequency predictors enter through unrestricted distributed lags without nonlinear transformations or parametric lag-weighting functions.
+We also evaluate ablation variants of MPTE.
+In the main text we report the three that bear directly on the paper's claims: \textbf{AB1} removes the nonlinear transformations, leaving feedforward layers without activation functions, and is thus the linear specification nested by Subsection~\ref{Sec:nonlinear_signals}; \textbf{AB2} removes the attention mechanism, reducing the encoder to a stack of feedforward layers, and thus isolates the contribution of the attention operators; \textbf{AB3} retains only the low-frequency block, excluding high-frequency inputs, and thus isolates the contribution of the high-frequency panel.
+Because the theory-validation experiments of Subsection~\ref{Sec:sim_theory} hold the sampling frequency fixed, AB3 carries the direct evidence on the value of mixed-frequency information.
+Two further ablations, AB4 (the joint removal of attention and nonlinearity) and AB5 (the removal of temporal encoding), are defined and discussed in Supplemental Appendix~\ref{appendix_sim_ablations}.
+We report forecasting performance using root mean squared error (RMSE), mean absolute error (MAE), and directional accuracy (DA), defined as the fraction of periods in which the predicted and actual values of the target series share the same sign.
+We train all MPTE specifications and ablation variants using automated hyperparameter optimization, with the optimization procedure and search spaces detailed in Supplemental Appendix~\ref{appendixC_hyperparams}.

-Table~\ref{Tab:evals_simulation} summarizes forecasting performance across linear, mildly nonlinear, and highly nonlinear designs.
-In the linear setting, MPTE does not outperform MIDAS and yields comparable or slightly inferior accuracy, which is expected since MIDAS is itself a linear model and is well suited for learning purely linear relationships without introducing unnecessary model complexity.
-In contrast, MPTE delivers clear gains over both MIDAS and AR in the mildly and highly nonlinear designs.
-These results underscore the benefits of combining nonlinear signal extraction with mixed-frequency information.